microsoftgraph/microsoft-graph-docs-contrib/concepts/connecting-external-content-deploy-teams.md

 ---
-title: "Deploy your Microsoft Graph connector in the Teams Admin Center"
+title: "Enable the Simplified Admin Experience for your Microsoft Graph connector in the Teams Admin Center"
 description: "Deploy your custom Graph connector in your Teams App with one-click enablement"
 author: monaray
 ms.localizationpriority: high